FierroPablo/Google/Quiz/Professional Cloud Architect/Managing and Provisioning a Solution Infrastructure.md

 _(Incorrect.
 This will probably introduce human error and would require excessive work.)_

 -Ensure that the user clearly understands that after they delete their account, all their information will also be deleted.
 Remind them to download a copy of their order history and account information before deleting their account.
 Have the support agent copy any open or recent orders to a shared spreadsheet.
+_(Incorrect.
+This doesn’t achieve the goal of ensuring that the customer service team has access to the account information.)_